 You Might Also Like: Grow Business with Enterprise Resource Planning (ERP) Systems

-Manufacturing overhead costs are referred to as indirect costs since they are difficult to link to specific products.
-Based on a predetermined overhead absorption rate, these costs are transferred to the final product.
+Manufacturing overhead costs are called indirect costs since they are difficult to link to specific products.
+These costs are transferred to the final product based on a predetermined overhead absorption rate.

 Manufacturing overhead costs are different in type.
 In the below section, the manufacturing overhead costs are classified based on several parameters.